Winter 2021 Course Lecturer Positions

 Institute for Gender, Sexuality and Feminist Studies

-Current Priority Points List - up to and including Winter 2020
+Current Priority Points List - up to and including Summer 2020

 The current Priority Points list contains the names of those who have acquired priority points in accordance with the Collective Agreement of McGill Course Lecturers' and Instructors' Union (MCLIU).